Chhachh: Geography

 Chhachh is 7 km off the Pindi-Peshawar GT road.
-Chach is at the edge of Khyber Pakhtunkhwa-Punjab border.
+Chach is on the edge of Punjab's border with Khyber Pakhtunkhwa.
 It is 20.4 km from Attock city and 22.9 km from Topi, Khyber Pakhtunkhwa.
+It is bounded on the north and west by the Indus River and is about 19 mi long (from east to west) and 9 mi broad.

-Chhachh is a plain which rolls from the Hazara-Gandhara hills south to Kamra, and from east of the River Indus to the broken lands near Lawrencepur.
+Chhachh is a plain which rolls from the Hazara-Punjab hills south to Kamra, and from east of the River Indus to the broken lands near Lawrencepur.